CraftAcademy/library-challenge/README.md

 As a librarian...

-In order to learn of the available books in the library, I want to access a list of the available books identified by title and author.
+In order to learn of the available books in the library, I want to access a list of all books identified by title and author.
 ```

 ```